semprag/biblatex-sp-unified/biblatex-unified.md

 ---
 title: biblatex-unified
 author: Kai von Fintel (fintel@mit.edu)
-date: 2020-06-15
+date: 2020-05-25
 colorlinks: true
 numbersections: true
 ...

 # Introduction and Usage

-`biblatex-unified` is an opinionated biblatex implementation of the [Unified Stylesheet for Linguistics Journal](http://celxj.org/downloads/UnifiedStyleSheet.pdf).
-The stylesheet was developed by [CELxJ, the Committee of Editors of Linguistics Journals](http://celxj.org/).
-There is a standard BibTeX implementation, called [`unified.bst`](http://celxj.org/downloads/unified.bst), which was developed by Bridget Samuels, based on work done for the house-style of the journal [*Semantics and Pragmatics*](http://semprag.org) (*S&P*).
-This current project is a ground-up re-implementation in modern biblatex.
+`biblatex-unified` is an opinionated biblatex implementation of the [Unified Stylesheet for Linguistics Journal](https://www.linguisticsociety.org/resource/unified-style-sheet).
+The stylesheet was developed by [CELxJ, the Committee of Editors of Linguistics Journals](https://www.linguisticsociety.org/about/who-we-are/committees/editors-linguistics-journals-celxj).

+The first implementation of the stylesheet for LaTeX was [`sp.bst`](https://raw.githubusercontent.com/semprag/tex/master/sp.cls), developed for the house-style of the journal [*Semantics and Pragmatics*](http://semprag.org) (*S&P*).
+Bridget Samuels produced a revised version `unified.bst`, which has largely disappeared from the internet.

+The current project is a ground-up re-implementation of the unified stylesheet in modern biblatex.
 It has been used by *S&P* in production for several years.

 Please [file an issue at github](https://github.com/semprag/biblatex-sp-unified/issues/new) to let us know of any problems you encounter and any recommendations for improvement.